Ed Grimley

-Edward Mayhoff 'Ed' Grimley is a fictional character created and portrayed by Martin Short.
+Edward Mayhoff Grimley is a fictional character created and portrayed by Martin Short.
 Developed amongst The Second City improv comedy troupe, Grimley made his television debut on the sketch comedy show SCTV in 1982, leading to popular success for both Short and the persona.
-Short continued to portray Grimley on Saturday Night Live and in various other appearances.
-The character also starred in Hanna-Barbera's 1988 animated series The Completely Mental Misadventures of Ed Grimley, and appeared in Short's comedy specials I, Martin Short, Goes Hollywood and I, Martin Short, Goes Home.
+Short portrayed Grimley on Saturday Night Live and in various other appearances, including a starring role in Hanna-Barbera's 1988 animated series The Completely Mental Misadventures of Ed Grimley, and in Short's comedy specials I, Martin Short, Goes Hollywood and I, Martin Short, Goes Home.

 Concept and creation

 Martin Short originated the character on Toronto's Second City stage as an unnamed school parent in a sketch.
 Originally, his hair was simply very greasy and unkempt, but Peter Aykroyd, another cast member, joked offstage that the height of the hair seemed to increase with each performance.
 In an interview, Short said that he was inspired by a scene from the John Wayne movie McLintock and started greasing it straight up.
 Short noticed an incidental baring of his teeth raised laughs; that too became a character trait.
 Over numerous appearances, the character of Ed Grimley began to take shape.

 Ed Grimley is an excessively cowlicked, voluble, hyperactive manchild who is obsessed with banal popular culture, particularly Wheel of Fortune and its host, Pat Sajak.
 He also loves to play the triangle, which for him consists of playing a recorded musical piece, striking the triangle once, and then wildly dancing to the recording.
 His catchphrases include "I must say", "let's face it", "totally decent", "makes me completely mental," and "give me a break".